Kaduk Therapy

 While the thoughts are generally scary or disturbing, the person does not want to act on them.
 These thoughts feel wrong to the person—they don’t fit with how the person sees themselves.

-How I can help
+How I Can Help

 I offer evidence-based treatment methods tailored to your unique experience with OCD.

-Teaches how to face your fears without doing your usual habits or rituals.
+ERP teaches you how to face your fears without doing your usual habits or rituals.

 Here's how it works: